RickStrahl/BlogPosts/2019-11/Creating-an-Angular-Async-Validator--for-Template-Validation/CreatingAnAngularAsyncValidatorForTemplateValidation.md

 This isn't a new topic, but I've had a hard time to find consolidated information on Validators for the scenario I describe here so I decided to write this down.
 Although not complicated, it took me **way too much time** to hunt down all the information to make Async validators work, and I hope this post makes that process a little easier.
 I'm writing this, while using the current version which is Angular 8.

-Angular provides a bunch of validation features and validators out of the box for the built-in HTML validations.
-So things like `required`, `min-width` and `max-width` and a generic RegEx validator just work without creating any custom validators.
+Angular provides a bunch of [built-in validators](https://angular.io/api/forms/Validators) out of the box for the common client side validations.
+So things like `required`, `min-width` and `max-width` and a generic RegEx `pattern` validator just work without creating any custom validators.

 But if you're building any type of reasonably complex application you're likely to require custom validations that require firing of custom business logic and at that point you'll have to dig in and create custom validators.
 If that business logic happens to live in data that's only on the server you will need to call an async validator which is just a little different.

+<div style="page-break-after: always;"></div>

 The process for creating custom validators is: